semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 * The validation status of the secret, such as if it is confirmed valid. **Valid** secrets are secrets that are tested against a web service and confirmed to successfully grant resources or authentication.
 * (For GitHub repositories) If these secrets are in public or private repositories.

 Save time and effort by prioritizing valid leaked secrets.
-Prevent future secrets from leaking into production environments by blocking pull requests (PRs) or merge requests (MRs).
+Inform developers of valid, active secrets in their GitHub PRs by posting PR comments.

 This document explains how Semgrep Secrets works and its approach to detecting secrets.